Hi Everyone,

 So take time to learn about disaster preparedness.
 Think about what you will do if “it” happens to you.
 Educate your family, friends, coworkers and neighbors as to what they can do and why they should prepare also.

-If your message meets unreceptive ears, don’t worry.
+If your message seems to meet unreceptive ears, don’t worry.
 Those little seeds of knowledge can grow into large trees.
-And, knowledge saves lives.
+Knowledge saves lives.

 ……………………………………………………………………………………………………………………